What’s the Difference Between Federal and Private Student Loans?

 Interest rates on private student loans

 Interest rates for private student loans are typically higher than interest rates for federal student loans.
-One main reason for the higher rates is that many college students have weak or nonexistent credit histories, or they lack a stable income.
-These are factors that may negatively affect interest rates on private loan applications.
+Because many college students have weak or nonexistent credit histories, or because they lack a stable income, their private loan interest rates may be negatively impacted.

 Unlike federal student loans, interest rates for private student loans may vary a great deal depending on a variety of factors, including: